RCA's Amazing AR-88 Series of Receivers

 weeping of the oil from inside the tub.
 This usually is very minor

-leakage but besides the mess there are other issues with the tub
+leakage but besides the mess the leaking oil causes other issues with the tub

 Rebuilding the capacitor tubs is a messy, smelly, laborious process.
 Unless you are a zealot for originality it might be better to just replace the tub capacitors with individual replacement capacitors mounted on tie strips.
 However, here's the process I use for rebuilding tubs - remember, you're dealing with PCB oil, so proceed at your own risk.